M0111Ange/AirBnB_clone_v3/README.md

 third part of Airbnb: Joann Vuong
 ## License
-Public Domain.
-No copy write protection.
+A Public Domain with no copy write protection.